Complaints Policy-Full School

 · monitor the keeping, confidentiality and storage of records in relation to complaints

 3.2 Senior Management Team with Pastoral Responsibility: A senior member of staff is available at all times when the School is open.
-In the absence of the Headmaster, or by way of delegated authority, these staff all have authority to take decisions relating to most matters of pastoral care and discipline: Head of Pre-Prep; Head of Prep; Deputy Head(s) Pastoral; Deputy Head of Pre-Prep; Heads of Key Stage; Housemasters.
+In the absence of the Principal, or by way of delegated authority, these staff all have authority to take decisions relating to most matters of pastoral care and discipline: Head of Pre-Prep; Head of Prep; Deputy Head(s) Pastoral; Deputy Head of Pre-Prep; Heads of Key Stage; Housemasters.

 3.3 Complaints Form: every formal concern or complaint notified to a member of staff will be noted, together with the action taken, on a standard form.
 A sample of the form is attached to this policy in Appendix 3.